aeolion7/bundesliga/README.md

 # bundesliga

-An application that displays data about the Bundesliga, the premier soccer league in Germany.
+An application that displays data about the Bundesliga, the premier football league in Germany.

 New features will be added periodically!